rotx/homeassistant-components/README.md

 Available voices are listed in System Preferences (Accessibility > Speech as of High Sierra).
 Make sure you download at least one high-quality voice first.
 Alex, Ava, and Samantha are good choices.

+_Note: While it's possible to configure a language such as en-US, the language setting is ignored.
+Select a matching voice instead._

 ### Component Test

 Use the developer tools in the web interface to call the service `tts.macos_say` with service data `{"message": "Hello world, can you hear me now?"}`.